winitzki/scall/tutorial/programming_dhall.md

 ### Running aggregations ("scan" and "scanMap")

-A typical task for streams is to perform "running aggregations".
+A typical task for streams is to perform **running aggregations**.
-A "running aggregation" extracts each new value from a source stream and updates an aggregated value in some way.
+A running aggregation extracts each new value from a source stream and updates an aggregated value in some way.
 This results in a new stream of aggregated values computed after consuming each value from the source stream.
 So, running aggregations may be viewed as transformations of type `Stream a → Stream b`.
 Each value in the result stream may depend in some way on the previously seen values in the source stream.